-The second line is an independent function, such as compliance or risk management, that should provide an effective challenge and oversight of first line's activities.
-The second line is responsible for the design and implementation of the ORM Framework to ensure that operational risk is properly managed and within the insurer's risk appetite.
-The second line's review should include, at a minimum, a review of:
+The second line is an independent function that should provide an effective challenge and oversight of first line's activities, ensuring that operational risk is properly managed and within the insurer's risk appetite.
+Second line's review should include, at a minimum, a review of:

-- Reproducibility: An understanding of first line's processes and procedures and the ability to independently trace the first line's decision-making.
-This necessarily implies that first line should have current, accurate and complete documentation that can be reviewed by the second line. - Soundness: An objective and independent review of whether the first line's management of operational risk is conceptually sound.
+- Reproducibility: The second line should be able to understand first line's processes and procedures and independently trace the first line's decision-making.
+This necessarily implies that first line should have current, accurate, and complete documentation that can be reviewed by the second line. - Soundness: The second line should provide an objective and independent review of whether the first line's management of operational risk is conceptually sound.
 If the second line considers the first line's management of operational risk inadequate or incomplete, then feedback should be provided on how findings can be remediated.